mafventura/happycampers-frontend/README.md

 ## Planning:
-I created a excalidraw with the color cheme to be used and with the initial ideas of how the app should work and feel.
-Most important was the ERD to organize the project models and how they would connect to eachother.
+I created an excalidraw with the colour scheme to be used and with the initial ideas of how the app should work and feel.
+Most important was the ERD to organize the project models and how they would connect to each other.

 ![planning-screenshot](https://i.imgur.com/24su2tN.png)
 ![planning-screenshot](https://i.imgur.com/cMVOQ9k.png)